MansiPS/Accenture-Social-Buzz-Analysis-using-Excel/README.md

 # 📃Description

 In a Recent Simulation at Accenture, I Delved into the Multifaceted Role of a Data Analyst.
 This Exercise involved Cleaning, Modeling and Analyzing Seven Diverse datasets to Identify Content Trends and Guide Strategic Decisions.
-I then Translated these Insights into a Comprehensive PowerPoint deck and Video Presentation for both the Client and Internal Stakeholders.
+I then Translated these Insights into a Comprehensive PowerPoint deck for both the Client and Internal Stakeholders.
 This Experience Highlights the Integral and Varied tasks that define a Data Analyst’s role at Accenture through Forage.

 # Table of Content